annazhang03/solitaire/README.md

 #### by Grace Cantarella and Anna Zhang

 ## Description
 This is our repo containing our Python implementation of the Solitaire cipher.
-This cipher is traditionally carried out through non-electronic means—the message is encrypted and decrypted using a deck of cards.
+This cipher is traditionally carried out through non-electronic means—the message is encrypted and decrypted using a deck of 54 cards (13 cards in each suit and 2 jokers).

 Our cipher has two modes: encrypt and decrypt.